TelerikAcademy/Angular/README.md

-# Single-Page-Applications
+# Single-page Applications with Angular 2
-Repository for the Single Page Applications course
+Repository for the Single Page Applications with Angular 2 course